bio-rat/hungs-google-news/README.md

 The following **Rocket Challenge 1: Sources** features are implemented:

-* [ ] The user can see a checkbox for every unique source of the articles loaded.
+* [x] The user can see a checkbox for every unique source of the articles loaded.
 For example, if the user loads four stories, and two stories are from bbc-news, one from cnn, and one from spiegel-de, the user would see three checkboxes: bbc-news, cnn, spiegel-de.
-* [ ] Next to the source name, the user sees a number representing the number of stories from that source.
+* [x] Next to the source name, the user sees a number representing the number of stories from that source.
 To continue the previous example: bbc-news (2), cnn (1), spiegel-de (1).
 * [ ] The user can toggle the checkbox to hide or show stories from that source in the list.

+The following **Rocket Challenge 2: Categories** features are implemented:
+* [ ] The user can see links or a dropdown that represent the various categories for stories.
+Selecting on one of these links fetches a new batch of stories of the selected category.
+* [ ] The user should see new stories related to the category she chose.
+* [ ] The user should see a new or modified URL, with a query parameter representing the chosen category.
+For example, clicking on entertainment would add ?category=entertainment to the URL.
+The page should not refresh.
+To do this, look at URLSearchParameters and PushState.
+* [ ] The user should be able to load a page with the appropriate query parameter and automatically have the appropriate stories shown.

 ## Time Spent and Lessons Learned